Our Mission Statement

 Dr. Netzach Farbiash

-CEO and Chief Curator of the Carasso Science Park in Be’er Sheva, Israel Dr. Farbiash, is experienced with the process of becoming, building, and running a recognized museum in Israel.
-He is mentoring us through this process and brings to our venture the support of Carasso’s entire staff as needed.
-Dr. Farbiash is a highly respected member of Ben Gurion University.
+Museum Mentor, Advisor, and Chief Curator As CEO and Chief Curator of the Carasso Science Park in Be’er Sheva, Dr. Farbiash is experienced with the process of becoming, building, and running a recognized museum in Israel.
+He is accompanying us through this process and brings to our venture the support of Carasso’s entire staff as needed.
+Dr. Farbiash is a highly respected faculty member of Ben Gurion University. |

 |